Fiat-Shamir for Proofs Lacks a Proof Even in the Presence of Shared Entanglement: A Simple Non-Interactive Primitive

 since $v\oplus x_0\wedge y$ is uniformly distributed.
 On average over the choice of $h_r$, the above expression equals $2^{-m}$ because the universal$_2$ condition implies $\mathbb{E}_r |h_r^{-1}(z)|=2^{N-m}$ for any $z\in\bool^m$.

 \end{proof}

-It is well known that quantum mechanics can approximate the correlations of ``noisy'' NL boxes with success probability of around $85\%$ whereas the best classical strategies can only achieve $75\%$ success probability.
-We show in Section~\ref{sec:nouveaux-trucs} that \wotro{} is impossible in the \crqss{} model, i.e.\ in a model where NL boxes can be approximated with probability $85\%$.
+It is well known that quantum mechanics can approximate the correlations of ``noisy'' PR boxes with success probability of around $85\%$ whereas the best classical strategies can only achieve $75\%$ success probability.
+We show in Section~\ref{sec:nouveaux-trucs} that \wotro{} is impossible in the \crqss{} model, i.e.\ in a model where PR boxes can be approximated with probability $85\%$.
 A natural question is: what is the level of noise at which \wotro{} is no longer possible?

-We must point out to the reader that our results do not imply that \wotro{} is impossible using $85\%$ NL boxes.
-There is a fundamental difference between (noisy) NL boxes -- which capture classical correlations -- and entangled states: the latter can be measured coherently with a collapse happening on the other end.
+We must point out to the reader that our results do not imply that \wotro{} is impossible using $85\%$ PR boxes.
+There is a fundamental difference between (noisy) PR boxes -- which capture classical correlations -- and entangled states: the latter can be measured coherently with a collapse happening on the other end.
 Our impossibility crucially relies on the adversary's ability to perform a coherent measurement on its register.
-In other words, if there is a secure \wotro{} protocol using $85\%$ NL boxes, then this protocol is no longer secure when the boxes are instantiated using EPR pairs.
+In other words, if there is a secure \wotro{} protocol using $85\%$ PR boxes, then this protocol is no longer secure when the boxes are instantiated using EPR pairs.
 The question above thus remains open.